« July 2019 | Main | January 2016 »

 sudo systemctl mask serial-getty@ttyAMA0.service

-sudo apt purge bluez bluez-firmware wpasupplicant (assuming no wifi required)
+sudo apt purge bluez bluez-firmware modemmanager wpasupplicant (assuming no wifi required)

 sudo apt update